Image: Lady Justice, blindfolded with scales and sword by California Criminal Defense Lawyer Rob Miller.

 You need to make sure that you draft the trust document very precisely.
 In particular, you need to show the three certainties:

-- Certainty of intent [on the part of the settlor] to create a trust.
-If he meant it as a gift, lease, power of appointment etc. you might have trouble.
+- The certainty of intent [on the part of the settlor] to create a trust.
+If he meant it as a gift, lease, power of appointment, etc. you might have trouble.
 Best to use the word “trust.”
 Obvious, but you’d be obvious how many people screw that up.

 Penalty clauses for breach of the trust on the part of the trustee should be included and heavy, but not so harsh that a court would overturn them as unconscionable.
 This is tricky, and I know very little about these, so again, consult a real lawyer for advice.

 If you’re buying a site without knowing the owner other than online, be aware that you run the risk of them “selling” the site a second time.
-As beneficial owner, you can sue the new purchaser to ‘trace’ your property and get it back, though you might have problems if they purchased it in good faith.
-Of course if it gets to this point, the site will have been sniped by Google and so you’re better off suing the trustee/seller for damages, since the rankings will be gone.
-This is probably the biggest problem I can see with the whole deal, since on paper (i.e. the Whois record for legal title), the seller still owns the property.
+As a beneficial owner, you can sue the new purchaser to ‘trace’ your property and get it back, though you might have problems if they purchased it in good faith.
+Of course, if it gets to this point, the site will have been sniped by Google and so you’re better off suing the trustee/seller for damages since the rankings will be gone.
+This is probably the biggest problem I can see with the whole deal since, on paper (i.e. the Whois record for legal title), the seller still owns the property.

 Finally, the last caveat is that if Google’s legal department gets jerky, they might argue that whois represents legal and beneficial title.
-It’s a weak argument, imho, but it’s there.
-And judges mostly don’t get the web (with some exceptions), so there you go… Rule #1 in law is avoid litigation.
+It’s a weak argument, IMHO, but it’s there.
+And judges mostly don’t get the web (with some exceptions), so there you go… Rule #1 in law is avoided litigation.

 Conclusions on Using Trusts to Beat Google’s Domain Demolitions